WayScience/temporal_ViT/README.md

 # temporal_ViT
-This is the develpment of a temporal ViT using the MNIST dataset.
+This is the development of a temporal ViT using the MNIST dataset.

 ## Setting up the environment
 To set up the environment, you can use the following command: